terrykwon/lena_evaluation/README.md

 Installation instructions can be found in https://konlpy.org/en/latest/install/.

-## Coding Manual
+## Coding manual

-Our coding manual for the transcriptions can be found at https://docs.google.com/document/d/1d-CWoHjXyvCOtTCxtgDKrYX_v-YGJf-yoXFzq5khBRs/edit.
+Our coding guidelines for the transcriptions can be found at https://docs.google.com/document/d/1d-CWoHjXyvCOtTCxtgDKrYX_v-YGJf-yoXFzq5khBRs/edit.